pressly/react-transact/README.md

 ### Basic

-The following is a basic async Hello World example.
+The following is an async Hello World example.

 ```js
 import React, {Component} from 'react'